Ahmedsamy96/Gemini-RAG/README.md

 | The population of China is estimated to be over 1.4 billion.   | China, a vast East Asian nation, is home to diverse landscapes, from mountains, deserts, and plateaus to grasslands, steppes, and beaches.
 With a population exceeding 1.4 billion, it is the world's most populous country. |
 | The tallest mountain in the world is Mount Everest.            | The Himalayas, a mountain range in Asia, houses some of the Earth's highest peaks, including Mount Everest, the world's tallest mountain. |

+Then i have two approaches to take:
+1. **The Dummy Approach:**
+     - I simply will use the above created dataset (The valid one) and apply a semantic similarity using a familiar embedding model from (Sentence Transformers) the will be based on context understanding.
+3. **The Trending Approach:**
+    - dvdfvdf

 <hr>